Neil427/KiwiEFI-ToyotaVR/README.md

 KiwiEFI Dual LM1815 Toyota VR Conditioner for 24+1 tooth distributor type sensors, works with both shared ground and separate isolated sensors.

 Also suitable for:
-- 12 tooth crank + 1 tooth sensors as used in the non-vvt 1UZFE
+- 12 tooth crank + 1 tooth cam sensors as used in the non-vvt 1UZFE
 - Mazda RX7 S4,5,6 sensors
 - Possibly Honda 24 + 1 dissy sensors but not tested
 -